 This memory aid covers Memory Aids: Lock In the Key Facts within The Dutch Wars for GCSE History.
-Revise The Dutch Wars in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise The Dutch Wars in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 13 of 15 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 🧠 Memory Aids: Lock In the Key Facts